urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 If you need to provide further information, include it in README.md.

-Submit zipped file to [https://courses.cs.ut.ee/2019/react/Main/Submit](https://courses.cs.ut.ee/2019/react/Main/Submit)
+Submit zipped file to [https://courses.cs.ut.ee/2021/react/Main/Submit](https://courses.cs.ut.ee/2021/react/Main/Submit)

-Don’t include node_modules or .git/, .hg/, .svn/, make sure that your zipped file size is reasonable
+Don’t include node_modules or .git/, .hg/, .svn/, make sure that your zipped file size is reasonable.

 You can use/modify/extend [this script](https://gist.github.com/urmastalimaa/70edc0728cb711234f42) (usage: `node zipHomework.js`) to automate creating a zip file without specific folders.